tartley/belter/README.md

   should grow as number of indices exceeds 255, 65535.
   Maybe `get_vao` should decide on element size, and pass it in?
   Or, better, they each call an `element_size_int` and `element_size_char`?
+* A large asteroid?
+Smaller ones orbit it?
 ### performance
 * performance test
   * we seem to get periodic slowdowns, what's that about?